-(3) Any householder refusing or neglecting to comply with any such requisition, or wilfully giving false information to the division officer, or to the person acting on his behalf, as to any matter or thing required to be inserted in such list, shall be liable to a fine not exceeding fifty rupees.

-11 (1) If any male person who usually resides in the house of such householder shall be absent from home in some other division at the time any such householder is called upon to fill up any such list, such householder shall inform the division officer, or person acting in his behalf, of the name, age, and occupation of such absent person, and also of the place to which he has gone, and of the time when he is expected to return, so far as the same shall be known to such householder.
+- (3) Any householder refusing or neglecting to comply with any such requisition, or wilfully giving false information to the division officer, or to the person acting on his behalf, as to any matter or thing required to be inserted in such list, shall be liable to a fine not exceeding fifty rupees. - of such householder shall be absent from home in some other division at the time any such householder is called upon to fill up any such list, such householder shall inform the division officer, or person acting in his behalf, of the name, age, and occupation of such absent person, and also of the place to which he has gone, and of the time when he is expected to return, so far as the same shall be known to such householder.